FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2026/Chapter 7.rst

    * - 800
      - This Grid Cell Has an Outflow and a Full ARF

-800
+   * - \800
-This Grid Cell Has an Outflow and a Partial ARF
+     - This Grid Cell Has an Outflow and a Partial ARF

-800
+   * - \800
-The Following Cell Has an Outflow and a WRF:
+     - The Following Cell Has an Outflow and a WRF:

-800
+   * - \800
-An Inflow Hydrograph Has Been Assigned to a Channel Element (C-Line in INFLOW.DAT) and There is No Channel Component (Ichannel = 0 in CONT.DAT)
+     - An Inflow Hydrograph Has Been Assigned to a Channel Element (C-Line in INFLOW.DAT) and There is No Channel Component (Ichannel = 0 in CONT.DAT)

-800
+   * - \800
-First Pair of the Floodplain Hydrograph Should Be 0.0. to Interpolate the First Timestep
+     - First Pair of the Floodplain Hydrograph Should Be 0.0. to Interpolate the First Timestep

-800
+   * - \800
-No Inflow Discharge Specified For the Inflow Element
+     - No Inflow Discharge Specified For the Inflow Element

    * - \
-It's OK for n FP outflow node to be on a left bank but not a right bank.
+     - It's OK for n FP outflow node to be on a left bank but not a right bank.

    * - \
-Make sure the outflow node is on the correct side of the levee.
+     - Make sure the outflow node is on the correct side of the levee.

    * - \
-Remove one of the duplicate stage time conditions from OUTFLOW.DAT.
+     - Remove one of the duplicate stage time conditions from OUTFLOW.DAT.

    * - \
-Remove the outflow from the right bank.
+     - Remove the outflow from the right bank.

    * - \
-Make sure the outflow node is on the correct side of the levee.
+     - Make sure the outflow node is on the correct side of the levee.

    * - \
-     - \
+     - Delete one of the outflow nodes in OUTFLOW.DAT.

    * - \
-Delete one of the outflow nodes in OUTFLOW.DAT.

-Delete the outflow node or the ARF.
+     - Delete the outflow node or the ARF.

+   * - \
-Delete the ARF.
+     - Delete the ARF.

+   * - \
-Delete the WRF.
+     - Delete the WRF.

+   * - \
-Delete the outflow node or the ARF.
+     - Delete the outflow node or the ARF.

+   * - \
-Delete the ARF.
+     - Delete the ARF.

+   * - \
-Delete the WRF.
+     - Delete the WRF.

+   * - \
-Delete the outflow node or the ARF.
+     - Delete the outflow node or the ARF.

+   * - \
-Delete the ARF.
+     - Delete the ARF.

+   * - \
-Delete the WRF.
+     - Delete the WRF.

+   * - \
-Turn the channel switch on or reset the inflow node to floodplain.
+     - Turn the channel switch on or reset the inflow node to floodplain.

+   * - \
-Set the first data pair to 0.0 0.0 in the INFLOW.DAT.
+     - Set the first data pair to 0.0 0.0 in the INFLOW.DAT.

+   * - \
-Check INFLOW.DAT.
+     - Check INFLOW.DAT.

-.. _`800`:

-800:
+   * - 800

-INFLOW.DAT Variable Ideplt must be an Inflow Node and an Inflow Node  - Khin - Variable in INFLOW.DAT must be Specified, CONT.DAT Variable  Inplot must be Set to 1
+     - INFLOW.DAT Variable Ideplt must be an Inflow Node and an Inflow Node  - Khin - Variable in INFLOW.DAT must be Specified, CONT.DAT Variable  Inplot must be Set to 1

 .. table:: Table 7.
 6 ADVANCED ERROR CODES